DivyanshuLohani/SyncDrawGuess/README.md

-# Skribbl.io Clone
+# Sync Draw Guess

-A real-time drawing and guessing game inspired by Skribbl.io, built with Node.js, React, and TypeScript.
-Players join rooms, draw, and guess words within a time limit.
+A real-time, multiplayer drawing and guessing game built using Node.js, Socket.IO, React, and TypeScript.
+Players join rooms, take turns drawing prompts, and compete to guess the drawings in a fun and interactive environment.
+With real-time canvas synchronization, timeouts for word selection, and smooth drawing experiences, this project captures the excitement of collaborative gameplay.

 ## Tech Stack